plokko/formidable/README.md

 ## Templating
 Formidable integrates a template manager so you can easly switch between css frameworks without adapting or rewriting your code.
-The template you want to use is specified in the plugin initialization, via the _style_ option;
+The template you want to use is specified in the plugin initialization, via the _template_ option;
-each style is located under a folder with it's name, each folder has a index.js that resolves all the input types.
+each template is located under a folder with it's name, each folder has a index.js that resolves all the input types.